-The APS return address should appear in color or black as shown using font size 10 (Arial) or 11 (Eurostile).
+The APS return address should appear in color or black as shown using font size 10 for Arial.
 Please contact the Office of Communications if you would like this return address customized for your department.
-Keep in mind that the same protected area and proper scale guidelines apply with the return address Arial
+Keep in mind that the same protected area and proper scale guidelines apply with the return address